taoxee/taoxee.github.io/README.md

 Welcome to my personal website!
 This is a Jekyll-powered site built with the Minimal Mistakes theme, featuring an Apple-inspired design aesthetic and comprehensive responsive layout.

-## 👨‍💼 About Me

-I'm Tao Xu (徐涛), a **PMP Certified project manager** with 2+ years of experience leading tech and security projects across APAC.
-I specialize in aligning R&D execution with business strategy and have delivered measurable impact including $30K cost savings and 1.5-month project acceleration.

 ### 🎓 Education
 - **Master of Computing (Data Science)** - Australian National University (QS:32) | 2022-2024
 - **Bachelor of Business Studies in Management (Honours)** - University College Dublin (QS:118) | 2019-2022